This record as markdown: /tools/199-mcp-mcp-uber/uber-cancel-ride.md

 From the tool's definition The tool 'uber_cancel_ride' with description 'Cancel an ongoing ride request' irreversibly terminates an active ride arrangement.

-PolicyLayer is an MCP gateway — it sits between your AI agents and MCP Uber Server, and nothing reaches the server without passing your rules.
-This is the rule we recommend for uber_cancel_ride:
+PolicyLayer is an MCP gateway: it sits between your AI agents and MCP Uber Server, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For uber_cancel_ride, this is the rule to start with:

-} uber_cancel_ride disappears from the agent's tool list entirely, and any attempt to call it is denied.
+uber_cancel_ride is removed from the agent's tool list entirely, so the agent never calls it.
 The rest of the server keeps working.

 Cancel an ongoing ride request.
 It is categorised as a Destructive tool in the MCP Uber Server MCP Server, which means it can permanently delete or destroy data.
 Block by default and require explicit approval.